 - What is the required grade point average in my MSA?

 The program does not have a specific minimum grade point average requirement for admission.
 Prior grades are one of many factors considered in admission decisions.

 - What are the prerequisites for the program if I do not hold an undergraduate degree in in accounting from an accredited university?

 VII.
 Degree Requirements

 The program is designed for students with business related undergraduate degrees.
-In order to earn an MS in Accounting degree from Sacred Heart University John F. Welch College of Business:
+In order to earn an MS in Accounting degree from Sacred Heart University Jack Welch College of Business: